Home of a Chilean Admiral

 Checking In & Heading Up

 As we checked in, we chuckled with the desk clerk about hotel hauntings.
 The Holbrooke, as with most historic hotels, has a few ghost stories.
+Then we climbed into the cage-like elevator and rattled upward, watching the first floor disappear.

 About the Room